 He was an important person holding positions as General in Chief of the Left Guard and – concurrently – in charge of military matters of Qu Family Gaochang Kingdom Period (whatever that means, it’s what the plaque on this fabulous display says).There are also many red and brown haired mummies.Red hair was thought to be typical of Celts but not Scandinavians.

-Check this map of Australia – it even includes Tassie.
+Check the map of Australia (below) – it even includes Tassie.
 And all sorts of people come to check out where they came from.

 One of the major collections in the museum is an exhibition of objects related to the Great Silk Road.
 This section includes various pieces of silk clothing, exported abroad in the Middle Ages, as well as everything related to the artifacts found in various caravan routes, which once crossed Eastern Turkestan.